Joliet Correctional Center: History

-In 1933 Lester Joseph Gillis (Baby Face Nelson) was released from Joliet Prison, and a mock-up of the foyer is shown in the 1957 movie, "Baby Face Nelson" where Gillis (played by Mickey Rooney) is seen both entering and leaving the facility with a suitcase in his hand.
+In 1933 Lester Joseph Gillis (Baby Face Nelson) was released from Joliet Prison, and a mock-up of the foyer is shown in the 1957 movie Baby Face Nelson where Gillis (played by Mickey Rooney) is seen both entering and leaving the facility with a suitcase in his hand.
 The name of the prison can be seen in his exit sequence.

 From at least the early 1960s, the prison included a reception and classification center for northern Illinois, holding new prisoners for less than a month before their final assignments and processing over 20,000 a year.
 In addition to the prisoners temporarily held in the R&C unit, Joliet maintained a large population of permanent inmates.

-In the late 1960's quasi-ethical hepatitis experiments at Willowbrook State School on developmentally disabled children became controversial.
+In the late 1960s, hepatitis experiments conducted at Willowbrook State School on developmentally disabled children became controversial.
 When these were discontinued, the US Army recruited "volunteers" at Joliet to continue the experiments.
 In reality, the "volunteers" were Vietnam-draft conscientious objectors, who agreed to drink feces-laden chocolate milkshakes and exposed to the feces of other inmates in an effort to mass-produce and isolate the virus that caused Hepatitis A. The Army was especially interested in Hepatitis A because it was a classic disease of overcrowding and unsanitary conditions common in prisons and military camps.

 In 1975, members of the Almighty Black P. Stone Nation and other Chicago street gangs took over a cell block and held several corrections officers hostage.
-The warden at the time, Fred L. Finkbeiner, spoke to the inmates through a bullhorn and promised they would not be harmed.
-Their primary grievance was the fact that they were being transferred to other prisons because they had too much control over other inmates at Joliet.
+Their main grievance was that they were being transferred to other prisons because they had too much control over other inmates at Joliet.
 One former gang member, Herbert "Cadillac" Catlett, had reformed and been cooperating with the administration to bring about positive change.
-He tried to reason with the rioting inmates and was murdered.
-Warden Finkbeiner was standing in Catlett's blood as he spoke to the inmates, and the hostage situation was resolved.
-The warden later eulogized Catlett at an African-American church in Chicago Heights.
+He tried to reason with the rioting inmates but was murdered.
+After the hostage situation was resolved, prison warden Fred L. Finkbeiner eulogized Catlett at an African-American church in Chicago Heights.

-The number of inmates peaked at 1,300 in 1990 and was still 1,156 in 2000, although capacity had been raised to 1,300 over 1999–2000, from 1,180 previously.
-In 2000 there were 541 staff.